-When allocating the first letting of a home within a new development of general needs housing, priority will be given to bids from applicants who have a local connection to the parish of Hassocks.
+Applicant(s) for occupation of affordable housing who have a local connection with the parish of Hassocks will be given priority over other bids.
 In order to establish a local connection, the applicant(s) must meet one of the following criteria:

-- 1. Resides in the Parish of Hassocks as their only, or principal home, and has done so for the previous 2 years; or - 2.
-Has resided in the Parish of Hassocks as their only, or principal home, for a period of at least 3 years in aggregate out of the preceding 5 years; or - 3.
-Is in paid employment in the Parish of Hassocks (working 16 hours or more a week) and has been for the previous 2 years; or - 4.
-Has close relatives who reside in the Parish of Hassocks as their only, or principal home, and have done so for at least the previous 5 years, or the previous 2 years if the Applicant is aged 65 or over.
+- 1. Resides the parish of Hassocks as their only or principal home and has done so for the previous 2 years; or - 2.
+Has resided in the parish of Hassocks as their only or principal home for a period of at least 3 years in aggregate out of the preceding 5 years; or - 3.
+Is in paid employment in the parish of Hassocks (working 16 hours or more a week) and has been for the previous 2 years; or - 4.
+Has close relatives who reside in the parish of Hassocks as their only or principal home and have done so for at least the previous 5 years, or the previous 2 years if the Applicant is aged 65 or over.